 Preparing Students for International Careers

-The Institute for International and Experiential Education prepares students for global leadership opportunities in both government and non-profit organizations, including the U.S. Department of State, USAID, and the Peace Corps.
+The Institute for International and Experiential Education prepares students for global leadership opportunities in both government and non-profit organizations, through partnerships with the U.S. Department of State and the Peace Corps.

 istockphoto-910410684-612x612.jpg